Bhawan Bahadur Nagar

 Bhawan Bahadur Nagar (B. B. Nagar) is a town and a Nagar panchayat in Bulandshahr district in the state of Uttar Pradesh, India.
 It is also a part of the National Capital Region of Delhi.
 This town is near to Hapur District.

-Demographics

 As of 2011 census of India, Bhawan Bahadur Nagar had a population of 10,188.
 Males constitute 53% of the population and females 47%.
-Bhawan Bahadur Nagar has an average literacy rate of 60%, higher than the national average of 59.5%; with male literacy of 72% and female literacy of 46%.
+Bhawan Bahadur Nagar has an average literacy rate of 60%, compared to the national average of 59.5%; with male literacy of 72% and female literacy of 46%.
 15% of its population is under 6 years of age.
 BB Nagar stands for Bhawan Bahadur Nagar.

-History

 Siyana is the tehsil of BB Nagar.
 BB Nagar is a Block of Bulandshahr district.
-There are many popular person in BB nagar Block.
-As Pandit Deen Dhayal Sharma from Dhumara, and Late.
-Lala Bankey Lal, Shri Nihal Singh s/o Shri Rishal singh from village Dhakoli.
-He was a freedom fighter and most popular by his dedication against endeavoring for the progressive work in this area, BB Nagar is most popular Educational Hub in area.

-There is a park and two government colleges - Swatantra Bharat Inter college (SB inter college) for Boys and Government Girls Inter college for girls.
-There is one Degree College for both Boys & Girls.
-There are two hospitals and one veterinary hospital and Block also.
-The sweet of "Bajre ki baal", invented in BB Nagar, is very tasty and famous.
-The students from SB Inter college BB Nagar are serving the country like Raj Bahadur Tokas (Scientist, BARC), Dr. Mohit Tyagi (Scientist, Bhabha Atomic Research Centre), Dr. Amit Kumar (Scientist in BARC, Mumbai) of Pali Khera village, Shri Vipin Kumar Chaudhary (Section Officer, Raksha Mantralaya) of Pali khera village, Dr. Neeraj Kumar (Radiation safety officer and medical physicist in Batra Hospital Delhi) of Pali Khera village.
+The town has a park and two public colleges: Swatantra Bharat Inter college (SB inter college) for men, and Government Girls Inter college for women.
+Another college is co-ed.

+There town has two hospitals and a veterinary hospital.
+A sweet named "Bajre ki baal" is associated with the town.